We may earn money or products from the companies mentioned in this post.

 I love seasonal clothing, but those cute holiday leggings always seem to be too expensive or the wrong fit!
 After much thought, I discovered a way to paint my own!
 Humble stretchy pants, prepare to become fabulous!

 I began by making my own stamp for fabric paint.
 I collected some sticky-backed foam hearts and craft foam from the kids’ section at the craft store.
 A plastic lid become the stamp’s base, with my trusty E6000 glue to hold it all together.
-(See links at the bottom of this post for supplies.)

 I choose a shamrock design in honor of Saint Patrick’s Day!
 (Check here and here for more homemade stamp ideas!)
 The foam hearts became leaves, while small slivers of foam became the stem.
 I used 2 of each shape stacked on top of each other to create the shamrock shape.
 (A thicker shape would be easier to paint accurately on the future stamp.)
 The picture shows the first layer of the shamrock glued to the lid.